 Jay and his group in Degrassi were supposed to be the school's dangerous crowd of at-risk teens, but when the worst thing they did was break into a vending machine in the school, Boycott The Caf (and the rest of the fandom) dubbed them "The Candy Bandits".

-In Star Fox 64, Falco Lombardi is as hardcore as a fighter pilot in a game with an E rating can get.
+Falco Lombardi is as hardcore as a fighter pilot in a game with an E rating can get.
 His favorite pastimes include kicking some tail and sarcastically calling you "Einstein".

-Also, Wolf O'Donnell with his dramatic "What the HECK!?"
+Wolf O'Donnell with his dramatic "What the HECK!?"

 Spyro the Dragon and his sidekick, Hunter, both fall into this in the original trilogy.
 They get away with as much attitude as the game ratings will allow.
 Unfortunately, lines like "You kicked their darn butts!" tend to send their lines into narm territory.

-Speaking of Kingdom Hearts, this is inverted for Mickey Mouse, Donald Duck and Goofy when they appear in the series.
+In Kingdom Hearts, this is inverted for Mickey Mouse, Donald Duck and Goofy when they appear in the series.
 Although they were no stranger to violence in their early cartoons, they started being known for being harmless characters that mostly appeared in Lighter and Softer kiddie fare (the preschool show Mickey Mouse Clubhouse being the prime example).
 With Kingdom Hearts geared towards an older audience (but still family-friendly), the trio was effectively allowed to not only return to violence, but to act as warriors/mages and genuinely kick some ass alongside Sora.
 The same goes for Mickey's appearance in Epic Mickey.

 Sharla Rae Norvell, the leather-jacket-wearing rebel from the Purple Moon games, is designed to still be sympathetic, so she couldn't really be that rebellious or the parents would have complained.
 Her Freudian Excuse is played up, her vocabulary seems a little strained, and when she's introduced in Rockett's New School cutting class, the locker feature emphasizes that she's only pretending to smoke cigarettes.